Dies1rae/IGLA_READER/README.md

 # IGLA_READER
-Open software for get data from levelmeter "IGLA" by Hostlink protocol using QT libs
+Open software for load data from levelmeter "IGLA" by Hostlink protocol using QT libs